 My oleander has the potential to bloom.
 But unless I either cut down the large tree or move the oleander to a different spot, my oleander won’t bloom.
 Ever.
 Not even with large amounts of water, fertilizer and tender loving care.

 Sometimes, we find ourselves in a similar situation.
-We need God to cut something down, or we need Him to move us.
+We need God to cut something down in our lives, or we need Him to move us.
 Neither of these options is particularly attractive.
 But if we are going to produce what He intends for us to produce, we need to allow Him to do what He needs to do.
 It won’t be pain-free, but as Paul said in Romans 8:18 NIV, “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”

 God created each of us with the potential for riotous bloom.
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (Ephesians 2:10 NIV).
 Let Him do what only He can do.